Do you know a civic-minded attorney committed to serving the community? Consider nominating them for one of our awards.

 NOTE: this award is not presented by the Ohio State Bar Foundation.
 However, the awardee will be honored at the Annual Awards Ceremony.

-The award recognizes a lawyer's exceptional pro bono legal work in the State of Ohio, which may consist of pro bono representation necessary to make the system of justice available to all, support to organizations that provide pro bono representation to indigent clients, or time and skills donated to community, governmental, and other activities that promote the common good.
+The award recognizes a lawyer's exceptional pro bono legal work in the State of Ohio, which may consist of pro bono representation necessary to make the system of justice available to all, support to organizations that provide pro bono representation to indigent clients, or time and skills donated to the community, government, and other activities that promote the common good.